SPECIAL UNIFORM SITUATIONS

 3. U.S. NAVAL ACADEMY BAND UNIFORMS

 a.
 General.
 Officers and Chief Petty Officers assigned to the U.S. Naval Academy Band shall conform to the designation and composition of uniforms contained in Chapter 3, Sections 2 and 3 as appropriate.
-Enlisted personnel E5 and E6 shall conform to the designation and composition of uniforms prescribed for chief petty officers, Chapter 3, Section 3, with the exception of service khaki uniform.
+Enlisted E6 personnel shall conform to the designation and composition of uniforms prescribed for chief petty officers, Chapter 3, Section 3, with the exception of service khaki uniform.

 b.
 Parade Uniform